Squareys/epic-ray-engine/README.md

 This is a true raycasting engine.
 Meaning, the rendering code actually uses raycasting tecniques and doesn't just immitate them.
 An editor comes along in the code aswell.

+Warning: The current Floor/Ceiling texturing is in development and not really of any use yet.

 Features
 --------